 Jersey Community Hospital couldn’t be prouder of Maj.
 Victoria Hargrave, FNP-BC, one of its nurse practitioners fighting COVID-19 as a member of the U.S. Army Reserve 807th Medical Command.

 COVID-19 brought new challenges to La Rabida Children’s Hospital in Chicago.
 How did the healthcare heroes meet them?
 With ingenuity, heart and a focus on seamless care for patients and families.

 “We are strong.
 We are dedicated.
 We are compassionate.
 Together we can get through this.”
 The healthcare heroes at Loyola Medicine are giving their all for patients, battling COVID-19 together.

-Volunteers with Memorial Health System are doing their part in the fight against COVID-19, from sewing face masks to writing notes of encouragement.
+Volunteers with Memorial Health are doing their part in the fight against COVID-19, from sewing face masks to writing notes of encouragement.
 These healthcare heroes are determined to help.

 The healthcare heroes at Memorial Hospital, Chester are using social media to promote social distancing and provide emotional support for the communities they serve amid COVID-19.